 The best way to treat PID is as it's happening, and with antibiotics.
 Unfortunately, once damage is done, it's done, and it can't be fixed.

 Want to know more about infertility?
-Visit the links and resources on the next page.
+Visit the links and resources below.